ReferenceType/StandardNetworkLibrary/README.md

 ## Features
 ### CoreLib features
-- The core library is well optimised for small and high traffic messages such as for IoT applications.
+- The core library is well optimised for small and high traffic messages.
 - It emulates MQ systems and offers zero allocation and no extra byte copies.
+- Offers standard TCP and SSL protocols, where under high load bytes are compacted to increase throughput.
-- Offers built in Byte Message Server/Client model with byte message protocol with 4 byte size header.
-Sending any size of byte will reach the destination without fragmentation
+- Offers built in Byte Message Server/Client model (both TCP and SSL), implementing byte message protocol with 4 byte size header.
+Sending any size(up to 2GB) of byte[] or a segment, will reach the destination without fragmentation.
-- Secure Udp Server/Client model with AES encyrption support.
+- Offers Secure UDP Server/Client model with AES encyrption support.
-- Interfaces and blueprints for extention without extra copy with few overrides, see the methodology on other assembly.
+- Offers Interfaces and abstractions for extention without extra copy with few overrides, see the methodology on Protobuf assembly.
-- Reusable Utility features such as concurrent Aes encryptor-decryptor without allocation overhead.
+- Offers reusable Utility features such as concurrent Aes encryptor-decryptor without allocation overhead and pooled memory streams.

 ### Protobuf features
-- Secure and rugular Protobuf message Server/Client models.
-Based on regular and encrypted Tcp And Udp servers on core libraries.
+- Protobuf message Server/Client models where it can be based on SSL or standard TCP.
+It is extended ftom Tcp And Udp servers on core library.
-- P2P topology support using protobuf messages by Relay server & client model.
+- P2P topology support using protobuf messages with Relay Server/Client model.
-- Secure Udp holepunching on P2P network.
+- Secure NAT traversal support, Udp holepunching on P2P network.

 ### Internal Architectural Features
 - Weak Reference Global Shared Memory Pool where each byte array is rented and returned.
 Each memory user including memory stream backing buffers are rented though the pool.
 Pool`s memory is automatically maintained for trimming by the GC itself.
 Protobuf serialisation also shares this pool.
-Memory footprint is low and scaleable and low GC pressure.
+Memory footprint is low and scaleable.
+This design reduces GC pressure significantly.

 - System calls for socket send and recieve are expensive.
 When Tcp traffic is on high load, messages are stiched together to increase throughput, idea is to gather the messages and send in one system call.
-This is only for high load so there is no latency issue on regular traffic.
-This gather sysytem is configrable and can be based on queue or buffer stream swaps.
+This is system is automatically employed only during high load.
+Gathering system is configrable and can be based on queue or buffer stream swaps.

 # Documentation
 I will provide more extensive docs on related folders in the future..

 # Sample Code
 ## Base Byte Message TCP Server Client
-Any chunk of byte array will reach the destination without fragmentation.
+Any chunk of byte array or array segment will reach the destination without fragmentation.
 ```c#
         private static void ExampleByteMessage()
         {